 In the summer of 1967, the Summer of Love, I was actually present when the Beatles met the Maharishi for the first time on 24 August.

-It was just one of the events of that summer, whose fiftieth anniversary has prompted such an eruption of nostalgia.
-Summer 2017 has been a long reprise of flowers in your hair, free love, acid trips and tinkling bells... starting with Sergeant Pepper in June, followed by blanket media coverage and socio-historical studies, trawling through the San Francisco hippie scene and its aftermath.
+It was just one of the events of that summer, whose fiftieth anniversary prompted such an eruption of nostalgia.
+Summer 2017 was a long reprise of flowers in your hair, free love, acid trips and tinkling bells... starting with Sergeant Pepper in June, followed by blanket media coverage and socio-historical studies, trawling through the San Francisco hippie scene and its aftermath.